Skip to main content

 Autonomous Transportation

-Vehicle systems rely on edge AI for safety-critical operations:
+Vehicle systems rely on edge AI for safety-sensitive operations:

 Healthcare and Medical Monitoring